 What the Hell, Hero?: In "Pontiac Bandit", when he learns that everyone has escaped to an upstairs evidence room in order to avoid having to help out Boyle, Captain Holt storms in and angrily gives everyone a piece of his mind about how Boyle is not only a cop who was wounded in the line of duty to protect another cop, but he's also a well-meaning man who only wants affection from people and so deserves better from them.
 It's parodied as well; while everyone is suitably abashed and ashamed of themselves, they also point out that Holt for various reasons happens to be holding a pair of adorable puppies, which tends to undercut the anger he is trying to convey.

 When She Smiles: Diaz is normally scowling or smirking sarcastically.
 But when she genuinely smiles it's like she's another person entirely.
 Trying to get her to smile for a Christmas photo takes up an entire subplot of one episode.

 Santiago is impressed by Holt and has adopted him as her 'rabbi'.
 So far, this appears to involve copious amounts of unprompted sucking up on her part.

 Boyle also has a tendency to act like this to Peralta.
 It's lampshaded in "Halloween" when, faced with his team's skepticism about whether he'll be able to win his bet with Holt, Peralta protests that they're normally telling him he's the best.
-After a moment's thought, he realises that it actually only ever seems to be Boyle who keeps telling him this.
+After a moment's thought, he realizes that it actually only ever seems to be Boyle who keeps telling him this.